bylheart/fwlite/README.md

   - [Shadowsocks]
 - Use GoAgent for HTTP request only, no worry about certificates
 - Redirector
-- Automatic Update (Yes, you can turn it off easily)

 Not all features are covered in GUI.